rss2025/rss2025.github.io/_information/authorinfo.md

 Science/Systems papers report on novel scientific and systems contributions via a conference paper, and are reviewed via a double-blind review process.
 Demo papers must be accompanied by a conference demonstration (see details below), and can be reviewed via a single-blind review process as the demonstration content may reveal the affiliation of the authors.

 A single contribution should only be submitted as one type, either a Science/System paper or a Demo paper.
 If there is a novel robotic systems contribution that is properly evaluated against alternatives and does not obviously reveal the authors, the authors should submit it as a Science/System paper.
 If the authors’ contribution entails a demonstration and cannot be easily anonymized, authors should submit it as a Demo paper.

 Details on the two types of submission and guidance for preparation are provided below.
+For details on the review process and rebuttal requirements, see the [Review Process]({{ site.baseurl }}/reviewps/) page.

 ## Guidance for Demo Preparation